 DEPARTMENT OF AGRICUTURAL EXTENSION AND RURAL DEVELOPMENT

-ELENWA, Caroline Obinedo (DR)
+Prof. Caroline Obinedo ELENWA

-The Current Head of Department
+Head of Department

 The Department of Agricultural Extension and Rural Development (AERD) was created out of the Department of Agricultural and Applied Economics/Extension in November 2017.
 It is one of the Departments in Faculty of Agriculture.
 The Department runs a five (5) year undergraduate programme that leads to the award of Bachelor of Agriculture (B. Agric.) degree in Agricultural Extension and Rural Development.